How to Start a Minecraft YouTube Channel

 3. Strike a Balance Between Minecraft Let’s Plays and Tutorials

 Is it wise to upload Minecraft tutorials and let’s play videos on the same channel?
 According to Farzy, it depends on how you balance the content.
 When you first start a Minecraft channel, tutorials that are searchable and SEO-friendly help you stand out.
 By answering questions people have about the game or showing them how to overcome different challenges, you can certainly get more views.
+Use vidIQ’s trend alerts to help you see what is popular and being searched for.

 It’s the opposite with let’s play content.
 This section of “Minecraft YouTube” is saturated and less prevalent than it used to be.
 Nowadays, top creators with thousands of subscribers dominate the niche.